frederickaplan/fdh/files/PART2/fdh-2-2.md

 - Should the part on homology be treated here or transfer later on with the discussion on image systems (FDH 2-7)
 - Should introduce Otlet's ontology of documents as discussed in "Traité de documentation : Le livre sur le livre".
 A well-formed document ontology is a basic foundation for Digital Humanities.

+- Should this part be organised in like the others : Document Systems, document processing, Documenting Understanding ...
+- The footnote could be developed as an example.